Polyiodide/Snake-game-but-45-degree/README.md

-So this is something like snake game.
-But you can move 45 degree.
+So this is something like snake game but you can move 45 degree.